dobri-hristov/myworld/README.md

 This project was bootstrapped with [Create React App]

-You can visit us аt: https://dobri-hristov.github.io/myworld/
+You can see the project at: https://dobri-hristov.github.io/myworld/

 Libraries used: redux, saga, bootstrap